joe7575/techage_modpack/player_physics_design_pattern.md

-# Player Physics Design Pattern
+# Player Physics Access Control

 To be able to control the access to player physics (like speed, gravity) and privs (like fast, fly) a common design pattern is used for the following mod-pack mods: